✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for Edit Flow: editorial workflow as tables

-Read Edit Flow's custom statuses (a taxonomy), editorial metadata (postmeta), and user-group assignments.
-Sort by status, filter by editor, and inline-edit metadata across the whole content pipeline.
+Read Edit Flow's custom statuses, editorial metadata, and user-group assignments.
+Sort by status, filter by editor, and inline-edit metadata across the whole content pipeline without opening posts.

 ♾️ Lifetime License available